declaire/cse15l-lab-reports/lab-report-1/lab-report-1-week-2.md

 # Lab Report 1 - Week 2

 ![Image](labreport1picture1.PNG)
 * I had already installed VS Code last quarter for CSE11.
-I did so by going to the VS Code web page and downloading it for Windows.
+I did so by going to [this link](https://code.visualstudio.com/) and clicking "download for Windows."
 ---
 ![Image](labreport1pic2.PNG)
 * In order to remotely connect, I had to first find my course specific account for CSE 15L by going to [this website](https://sdacs.ucsd.edu/~icc/index.php).
 I then typed in the command “ssh (my account address)” and it prompted me to accept or decline and then enter my password.
+I accepted the message, and then entered the password for my school account.
 ---
 ![Image](labreport1pic3.PNG)
-* Here, I tested out commands on the remote server.
+* Once logged into the remote server, I tested out some commands.
 I tested the ls command, which tries to open the specified directory.
 I also tried cp, which tries to open a file for reading, and cat, which puts the specified file into the terminal.
 ---
 ![Image](labreport1pic4.PNG)
-* Here, I tested the scp command which copied a file into the remote server.
+* Here, I tested the scp command on my local machine which copies a file into the remote server.
 Type “scp”, then the name of the file you are trying to move, and then the user address.
-It prompted me for a password and then once I typed the password in, the file was successfully copied over.
+It prompted me for my school account password and then once I typed the password in, the file was successfully copied over.
 ---
 ![Image](labreport1pic5.PNG)
 * On a Windows PC, in order to set an SSH key so you do not have to enter a password anymore, I had to first type “ssh-keygen -t ed25519” and when prompted for a password, I left it empty, which generated a public and private key.
 Next, follow I followed the steps [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).
 A summary of the steps I followed here are restarting VS code as administrator, and starting the ssh agent service and did “ssh-add (name of directory of the private key in my local files)” to add my private key into the service.
 After this, I used scp to copy the directory of the public key into the remote server.